 Cougars change their diet according to the season.
 In some states, such as Idaho, cougars will eat deer in winter, but in summer, they will eat the much smaller but more accessible to catch ground squirrels.

 Cougars will also change their feeding habits based on the population cycles of other animals.
 In British Columbia, the snowshoe hare has a ten-year population cycle.
 When the snowshoe hare is more abundant in the province, the cougar will switch their focus to the snowshoe hares.

 In Alberta, British Columbia, Oregon, and Utah, the main prey for the cougar is deer, but their main diet is wild hogs in Florida.
-Cougars in all of these states make up the rest of their diet from elk, moose, rabbits, hares, and rodents.
+Cougars in these states make up the rest of their diet from elk, moose, rabbits, hares, and rodents.

 Cougars will eat according to what is in their location, and surprisingly, this also affects the gender of their prey.
-Male mule deer are more likely to fall prey to cougars due to their liking of higher elevations.
+Male mule deer are likelier to fall prey to cougars due to their liking of higher elevations.
 This means that they share much closer to the natural habitat of cougars.

 Unfortunately, pets such as dogs and cats also fall foul to cougars, so if in cougar country, keep them on a short leash.

 Cougars and many other species of cats will graze on grass.
 The grass helps to keep out parasites from their stomachs.
 Grass also contains folic acid, a vitamin that is hard to find in their usual meaty diet.